ccomb/showroom/README.rst

 Installing
 ----------

-Showroom is currently tested only on Debian and Ubuntu.
+Showroom is currently tested only on Debian.
 There are some system requirements, which can be fullfilled by installing the following packages::

 sudo aptitude install subversion mercurial build-essential python-virtualenv \